Allodynia and Migraine: Why Touch Can Feel Painful During an Attack

 One of the most important lessons from allodynia is timing.
 Many people wait to see if a migraine will pass on its own before taking action.
 However, once allodynia develops, the nervous system may already be in a more sensitised state.

-This is why many migraine specialists encourage people to treat attacks early, when they first recognise their migraine symptoms.
-Early treatment may help interrupt the migraine process before sensitivity spreads and before everyday touch becomes painful.
+This is why many migraine specialists encourage people to follow their agreed acute-treatment plan as early as possible in an attack.
+Early action may help some people manage symptoms before sensitivity spreads and before everyday touch becomes painful.

 Early action may include taking prescribed acute medication as directed, reducing exposure to triggers, resting in a dark or quiet environment, staying hydrated, and avoiding additional sensory stress where possible.